Dortmund lose on emotional night after bomb attack

 Helped by the introduction of the 18-year-old Christian Pulisic, after the break the home side was brighter -- and consequently so too were the home fans -- and they halved the deficit when Dembele finished a wonderful team goal.

-But just as the German side were threatening to drag themselves level, 18-year-old Mbappe ruthlessly punished Lukasz Piszczek for a dreadful misplaced pass across goal to put his team 3-1 ahead and further enhance his reputation as one of the world's finest young talents.
+But just as the German side were threatening to drag themselves level, Mbappe ruthlessly punished Lukasz Piszczek for a dreadful misplaced pass across goal to put his team 3-1 ahead with a 20-yard strike which further enhance his reputation as one of the world's finest young talents.

 Kagawa struck in the 84th minute to give Dortmund hope for next week's return fixture in Monaco, despite the French team securing crucial away goals.